 The natural product might be inert in its usual physical form, so it may take a chemical reaction or modification to bring it into its active form.
 At times, the active ingredient is extracted directly from the plant, but on other occasions the active ingredient can be produced via synthesis by creating a compound that behaves similarly to the plant extract.

 Plants are the source of many active ingredients used for medicinal purposes.
-Examples include atropine, ephedrine, taxol, salicylic acid, and caffeine.
-These natural compounds are often a great basis for the discovery of new drugs.
+Examples include salicylic acid and caffeine, among others.
+These natural compounds are often provide a great basis for the discovery of new drugs.

-Here are some examples of plants that have an impact on humans:
+Some examples of plants that have an effect on humans include:

 - Fusarium pallidoroseum: the origin of apicidin, a fungal metabolite presenting antiprotozoal activity in vitro that may counter malaria factor Plasmodium berghei

-- Taxus Baccata (yew tree): can be used to extract Baccatin III which is important in the production of taxol, an anticancer drug
+- Taxus Baccata (yew tree): this can be used to extract Baccatin III, which is important in the production of some antineoplastic (anticancer) drugs

-- Madagascar periwinkle (catharanthus roseus): a natural source of alkaloids and the origin of medicines for childhood leukaemia and Hodgkin’s disease
+- Catharanthus roseus (Madagascar periwinkle): a natural source of over 70 different indole alkaloids and having been found to suppress the metaphase of cellular mitosis, catharanthus roseus was the origin of medicines for childhood leukaemia and Hodgkin’s disease

 - Aloe marlothii (mountain aloe): identified as a treatment for intestinal parasites

-- Rumex acetosella (common sorrel): possesses diuretic properties and is used as an approach for sinusitis and cancer
+- Rumex acetosella (common sorrel): possesses diuretic properties and is used as an approach for sinusitis (inflammation of the nasal passages), bronchitis (inflammation of the bronchial tube lining) and cancer.
+Evidence for the efficacy of sorrel concerning cancer and bronchitis is limited.

 Humans have produced medicine from plants and other organisms for centuries, hence pharmacognosy being commonly considered the oldest brand of pharmacy.
-There is 5000-year-old evidence of medicine production on Sumerian clay from Nagpur, and around 12 ancient medicinal recipes have been found with plant ingredients such as poppy and mandrake.
+There is 5000-year-old evidence of medicine production on Sumerian clay from Nagpur, and around 12 ancient medicinal recipes have been found with plant ingredients such as poppy and mandrake, which is a Mediterranean plant in the nightshade family.

 The production of drugs from plants is also referenced in many ancient texts.
 Through the ages, information has been discovered which refers to humans making medicines from garlic, mustard, cabbage, parsley, and mint.

 No one country or nation dominated medicine production using plants and organisms; the practice was carried out globally.
-Ingredients would vary based on what was readily available to people in their location.
+Ingredients would vary based on what was readily available to people in their environment.

 The extraction of alkaloids from poppy and other plants contributed to the beginnings of modern medicine in the 19th century.
 From that point, other active ingredients were extracted from other plants to produce medications we have now.